-Machine Learning based systems have potentially huge input spaces with probabilistic outcomes from ML models.
-To test such probabilistic systems, Metamorphic testing is used to describe the system functionality in terms of generic relations between inputs, the generic transformations of those inputs and their outputs, rather than as mappings of specific inputs to specific outputs.
+In order to test ML-based systems, metamorphic testing is used to describe the system functionality in terms of generic relations between inputs, the generic transformations of those inputs, and their outputs.

 Testing machine learning based applications or artificial intelligence systems requires a different approach compared to testing traditional software systems.
 This is because traditional software systems are rule-based and are collections of logical units, while AI systems are essentially non-deterministic in nature.
 The end result or outputs of an AI model are probabilistic, therefore output and responses of an AI model for a given input can change over time.
 Therefore, the traditional approach of creating test cases by mapping inputs to specific outputs or expected results does not work for AI testing.